The Vaccines: 2023: Pick-Up Full of Pink Carnations

-In September 2023, the Vaccines announced their sixth studio album, Pick-Up Full of Pink Carnations, alongside the release of its lead single "Heartbreak Kid", recorded in Los Angeles with producer Andrew Wells.
-To coincide with the release of the album, the band announced a UK and European tour as well as a US tour with the Kooks.
+In September 2023, the Vaccines announced their sixth studio album, Pick-Up Full of Pink Carnations, alongside the release of its lead single "Heartbreak Kid", recorded in Los Angeles with producer Andrew Wells and mixed by Dave Fridmann.

+To coincide with the release of the album, the band announced a UK and European tour as well as a US tour with the Kooks followed by extensive touring and major festival appearances across Asia, Latin America, Australia and North America.
+They were supported by Thus Love across America and Australian band Delivery in Europe.

-The album was released on 12 January 2024.
+The album was released on 12 January 2024 and reached number 3 in the UK Album Chart.